Survivor Fellowship Program for Students

 What Are the Program Expectations?

-As a leader in their Students Demand Action chapter, they have increased opportunities to engage with their community, speak at Students Demand Action events, receive ongoing correspondence and updates on programs and campaigns, attend Students Demand Action membership and/or leadership meetings, and participate in additional trainings.
+During their one-year tenure in the program, Student Fellows act as leaders in both the Everytown Survivor Network and their state and/or local Students Demand Action Chapter.
+As a leader in their Students Demand Action chapter, they have increased opportunities to engage with their community, speak at Students Demand Action events, receive ongoing correspondence and updates on programs and campaigns, and participate in additional trainings.

-Student Survivor Fellows who have successfully completed and the annual program requirements by Dec 31 have four options at the end of the year:
+Student Fellows who successfully complete the annual program requirements by the end of the calendar year can choose from the following three options:

-- Recommit to the Fellowship for another year as a Returning Student Fellow
+- Recommit to the Fellowship for another year if you will continue to be enrolled in a high school, college, or graduate school.

-- Transition into the Everytown Survivor Fellowship Program (if you will no longer be a student)
+- Transition into the Everytown Survivor Fellowship Program if no longer a student.

 Summary of Program Expectations

-- Find, share and report out on 5 story-sharing engagements (reporting no later than the 10th of the following calendar month)
+- Find, share, and report out on at least five story-sharing engagements (reporting no later than the 10th of the following calendar month)

-- Attend at least 1 of 4 Quarterly Fellowship program calls live (1 hour each)
+- Attend at least two of four Quarterly Fellowship program calls live (1 hour each)

-- Commit to developing and implementing skills to effectively work across lines of difference
+- Agree to develop and implement skills to effectively work across lines of difference

 All Student Fellows Receive:

-- Access to training materials, toolkits, policy briefings, and updates
+- Access to training materials, toolkits, policy briefings, updates, and guidance from experts in the field.

 Program Note